stephengold/BasicGame-on-Gradle/README.md

 # BasicGame-on-Gradle

-jMonkeyEngine's protoypical BasicGame as a Gradle project
+jMonkeyEngine's prototypical BasicGame as a Gradle project

-If you want to get start using Gradle with jMonkeyEngine's IDE (or with NetBeans) and didn't know where to start, use this project as a template.
+If you want to get started using Gradle with jMonkeyEngine's IDE (or with NetBeans) and didn't know where to start, use this project as a template.

 You will need the "Gradle Support" plugin.